mvmorin/queller-bot/glossary.md

-# Muster Glossary
+# Glossary

+---

 Focus
 : A region selected by a priority list defined by the muster action.

 Primary
 : The muster region/settlement closest to the *Focus* of muster.
-If tied for distance, it is selected at random among the tied.

 Secondary
 : The muster region/settlement closest to the *Primary* of muster.
-If tied for distance, it is selected at random among the tied.

-# Card and Dice Glossary

 Playable
 : A card for which the card-precondition is met and: